pyxel00/Elements-Neutronium/README.md

 Is this CE compatible?

 I have no idea how to make something compatible with CE so for now it is not.

-Why isn't this on steam?

-I don't own the game on the steam and because of the steamworkshop thing I cannot publish it in steam.